Recording, Mixing and Mastering

 In that sense, the process became quite sculptural.
 Ideas were edited, combined, refined and rebalanced until the final compositions emerged.
 It was not the kind of album that appeared in a neat straight line from first idea to final master.

 Steve, Jon, Geoff, Billy and I first developed and assembled the songs here.
 Once the structures were established, Jay Schellen recorded the drum performances in Los Angeles to the almost-completed tracks we had prepared.
 We then integrated those drums and refined the arrangements as needed.
-Paul K. Joyce joined later in the process as string arranger.
+Paul K. Joyce joined the process as string arranger.

 Part of the work is technical, of course.
 But part of it is simply knowing when to push, when to hold back, and when to stop everybody disappearing down an interesting but not especially useful rabbit hole.